hashbangcode/drupal_batch_examples/README.md

 `/drupal-batch-examples/batch-csv-example/generate-csv`, which is also linked to from the batch form itself.
 The CSV is generated from random data and so will be different every time you download it.

+## Batch Download Example

+An example of how to generate a large file in a batch process and then issue that file to the user.

+Path: `/drupal-batch-examples/batch-download-example`

+This example works by setting a redirecting the user back to a controller page once the file has been created.
+This then issues the file as a download and deletes it at the same time.

+## Batch Ajax Example

+Shows an example of running a batch process outside of the normal batch interface.

+Path: `/drupal-batch-examples/batch-ajax-example`

+You can use this example to create a different page for the user that isn't part of the normal batch systems, but still runs a normal batch process.
+You can use this as an interstitial page for when you want to prepare things for your users.